vportens/minishell/README.md

 ## 3. Here_doc
 For Here_doc, there a special case,
-I personnaly chose the easy solution to creat a file with a aleatorie name and file it with the imformation till i got my limitor word.
+I personnaly chose the easy solution to creat a file with a random name and fill it with the imformation till i got my limitor word.
 **Becarefull**
 Here_doc is special, as for the expension, the contente is expend with is own rule
 If the limitor is expend (had quote on it) the word in the file will not be expend, and if it's not, the word will be expend